 - PhD, University of Illinois at Urbana-Champaign, 2015

 - Cultural Anthropology

-Sergio Lemus is a cultural anthropologist whose research interests include theories of race, materiality, the body, Mexican (high-skilled/general) migration, Border Theory, Latinx cancer, bio/necro/politics, and class relations.
+Theories of race, marginality, materiality, the body, Mexican (high-skilled/general) migration, Border Theory, Latinx cancer, bio/necro/politics, and class.

 Current Research Projects:

-As of Fall 2019, Lemus is an ACES Diversity Fellow and Visiting Assistant Professor in the Department of Anthropology at Texas A&M University.
-Previously, Lemus was a Visiting Assistant Professor at the Latino Studies Program at Indiana University at Bloomington.
-In his research agenda, Lemus documents the centrality of labor processes in driving cultural transformations among Mexican migrants as well as the politico-historical transformation that give rise to a new working-class formation—los yarderos.
-This research is slated to be published as a book at the University of Illinois Press under the series Latinos in Chicago and the Midwest under the title, “Los Yarderos: Mexican Yard Workers in Neoliberal Chicago.”
-Lemus second research project examines the lives of Mexican, working class immigrants and their cultural experience living with cancer.
+As of Fall 2021, Lemus is an Assistant Professor in the Department of Anthropology.
+Previously, Lemus was part of the inaugural ACES Fellow cohort class of 2019.
+In his research agenda, Lemus documents the centrality of labor processes in driving cultural transformations among Mexican migrants and the politico-historical changed that gives rise to a working-class formation—Los yarderos.
+This research is slated to be published as a book at the University of Illinois Press under Latinos in Chicago and the Midwest series with the title, “Los Yarderos: Mexican Yard Workers in Neoliberal Chicago.”
+Lemus’ second research project examines the lives of Mexican, working-class immigrants and their cultural experience living with cancer.
 This research acutely points to the neoliberal, necropolitical, and cultural forms that give rise to the Latino/a cancer patient as a manageable population in the United States.
-In general, Lemus’ projects emphasize the study of immigration along three lines of investigation: a) Mexican transborder subjectivity, b) high-skilled Mexican migration to the United States, and c) health and disease as consequences of class and state formation processes.
+In general, Lemus’ projects emphasize the study of immigration along three lines of investigation: a) Mexican transborder subjectivity, b) cultural production and reproduction, and c) health and disease as these relate to class, gender, and unstable state regimes.

-ANTH 489 – The Anthropology of the US-Mexico Borderlands
+ANTH 489: The Anthropology of the US-Mexico Border

 ANTH 489/689: The Anthropology of Contemporary Mexico